corbado/passkeys-amazon-cognito/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We provide a docker file for quickly getting started.
-Note that you need to enter Amazon Cognito and Corbado environment variables to get things working (see `docker-compose.yml`) and start the [Corbado CLI](https://docs.corbado.com/helpful-guides/corbado-cli) if you want to run it locally.
-Besides, you may also need to copy the AWS CLI scredentials from `.aws/credentials`:
+Note that you need to enter Amazon Cognito and Corbado environment variables to get things working (see `docker-compose.yml`).

+To start project without locally without Docker, you need to run the [Corbado CLI](https://docs.corbado.com/helpful-guides/corbado-cli).
+Besides, you may also need to copy the AWS CLI credentials from `.aws/credentials`:

 ```
 COGNITO_REGION=